 Picturesque Queens Park is just a short walk from Toowoomba’s Central Business District.
-Much loved by locals, the park’s diverse facilities make it a great meeting place or a pleasant stop on your journey.
+Much loved by locals, and beautifully tended year-round, the park a great meeting place or a pleasant stop on your journey.

-The north-eastern section boasts an immaculately tended floral garden.
-While it’s meticulously tended all year round, displays are particularly impressive during spring, especially in September.
+The north-eastern section boasts an immaculately tended floral garden and formal botanic garden, with displays particularly impressive during summer and spring, especially in September.

 The park is a focus for many community activities, including the Carnival of Flowers events such as The Gala Dinner, The Flower, Food and Wine Festival and Side-Show Alley in September; and the Languages and Cultures Festival each August.

 A 26.3 hectare green space, Queens Park was planned and developed by Walter Hill, a government botanist and superintendent of the Brisbane Botanic Gardens.
-The many trees which were imported from Europe, Asia, and other parts of the world, today stand as grand old trees lining shaded avenues.
+Many trees imported from Europe, Asia, and other parts of the world, today stand as grand old trees lining shaded avenues.

 Disabled AssistanceDisabled access available